TWO STOREY FAQ’S

 - Have you selected a block of land to build on?

 - How much are you prepared to spend?

 - What style of house you would like to live in?

 Next step is to engage a trustworthy Perth builder, one that is registered with the Housing Industry Association (HIA), has up-to-date insurance, and can support its advertising and marketing claims with tangible building experience, preferably in Western Australia.

-Building a home is a big investment so you need to be assured that the company you engage to construct your new single storey home has experience and expertise in this highly specialised field.
+Building a home is a big investment so you need to be assured that the company you engage to construct your new two storey home has experience and expertise in this highly specialised field.
 The building professionals at HomefinderWA can answer all of your questions and provide the information you need to put your mind at ease.

 Home ID: The unique HomefinderWA reference used to identify your home building project